 Egypt’s long-standing challenges have intersected with multiple global shocks causing a foreign exchange crisis, historic inflation, and pressures to worsen the already-stretched fiscal and external accounts.

-While triggered by the global poly-crisis, the rising macroeconomic imbalances in Egypt reflect pre-existing domestic challenges, including the sluggish non-oil exports and FDI, constrained private sector activity and job-creation (notably for youth and women), as well as the elevated and rising government debt.
-Below-potential revenue mobilization is further limiting the fiscal space required to advance human and physical capital for the Egyptian population which exceeds 105 million, almost 30 percent of whom are below the national poverty line.
+While triggered by the global poly-crisis, the rising macroeconomic imbalances in Egypt reflect pre-existing domestic challenges, including the sluggish non-oil exports and FDI, constrained private sector activity and job-creation (notably for youth and women), and the elevated and rising government debt.
+Below-potential revenue mobilization further limits the fiscal space required to advance human and physical capital for the Egyptian population which exceeds 105 million, almost 30 percent of whom are below the national poverty line.

-In response to the concurrent shocks, Egyptian authorities have been undertaking a series of policy adjustments.
-These include raising key policy rates, allowing the exchange rate to depreciate substantially since March 2022 to clear foreign exchange market distortions, and introducing social mitigation measures (including increases to pensions, food subsidies and expansion in the coverage and allocations of the cash transfer programs) to partially shield the vulnerable.
+Egyptian authorities have been undertaking a series of policy adjustments in response to the concurrent shocks.
+These include raising key policy rates, allowing the exchange rate to depreciate substantially since March 2022 to clear foreign exchange market distortions, and introducing social mitigation measures (including increases to pensions, food subsidies, and expansion in the coverage and allocations of the cash transfer programs) to shield the vulnerable partially.

-The effects of skyrocketing inflation and interest rate combined with fallin pro capita income hit hugely the automotive industry in the most recent years and the market, one of largest in Africa few years ago, is falling down vertically.
+The effects of skyrocketing inflation and interest rates combined with falling pro capita income hit the automotive industry hugely in recent years.
+The market, one of the largest in Africa a few years ago, is dropping vertically.

-Looking at specific models the Nissan Sunny becomes the new best seller despite losing 53.3% in year-on-year volume, followed by the Chevrolet TFR down 66.9% in sales but down 1 spot in the rankings.
+Looking at specific models the Nissan Sunny was still the best seller despite dropping by 17.7% in year-on-year volume, followed by the Chevrolet TFR down 0.7% in sales.

 Medium-Term Market Trend